sumanthcherupally/FSD2L/README.md

 > ./discoveryService port_number max_nodes

 ### Running a simNode

-simulation Node generates BGP routing messages like pathAnnounceMessage, prefixAllocateMessage at random to simulate a real world BGP network.
 The sim Node is coded in python and can be run by
 > python3 simNode.py